-X-ALD is an X-linked disorder, which means that the genetic abnormality involves the X-chromosome.
+X-ALD is an X-linked disorder, which means that the X-ALD gene is located on the X-chromosome.
 Women have two X-chromosomes, men only one.
-In women, the affected X-chromosome, the one with the gene for X-ALD, does not manifest because of the presence of a normal copy of the gene on the other X-chromosome.
+In women, the affected X-chromosome, the one with the defective X-ALD gene, does not manifest (or to a lesser extend) because of the presence of a normal copy of the gene on the other X-chromosome.
 Men have one X-chromosome and one Y-chromosome (Figure 3).
 When the father is the carrier of affected X-ALD gene, there is no other X-chromosome for protection; therefore he will have X-ALD.

 Figure 2 (left): If a woman is a carrier for X-ALD she has the following possible outcomes with each newborn: when the child is a daughter, there is a 50% chance that the daughter is a carrier for X-ALD and a 50% chance that the daughter is unaffected.
 In case the child is a boy, there is a 50% chance that the son has X-ALD and a 50% chance that he will be unaffected.

-Figure 3 (right): For a sex-linked disorder, such as X-ALD, if an affected man has children, then all of his sons will be entirely normal (he always passes his Y-chromosome to his son), but all of his daughters will be carriers (he always passes his only (affected) X-chromosome to his daughter).
+Figure 3 (right): For an X-linked disorder, such as X-ALD, if an affected man has children, then all of his sons will be entirely normal (he always passes his Y-chromosome to his son), but all of his daughters will be carriers (he always passes his only (affected) X-chromosome to his daughter).

 X-ALD/AMN is diagnosed by a simple blood test, which is analyzed for the amount of very long-chain fatty acids.
-While the test is accurate in males, in about 20% of women who are proven carriers, the test shows normal results and thus gives a “false negative” result.
+This test is accurate in males.
+However, in about 20% of women with X-ALD the VLCFA test shows normal results and thus gives a “false negative” result.
 A DNA-based blood test is available.
 This test permits accurate identification of carriers by genetic testing, and if it is normal can assure a woman that she is not a carrier.
 Diagnostic testing, carrier screening and prenatal diagnosis are available.
-A newborn screening method has been developed at the Kennedy Krieger Institute that can detect elevated VLCFA in very small volumes of blood.
-Work is now underway to test large sample series to confirm the sensitivity and specificity and to establish the assay as a good way to screen all newborn children for X-ALD.
+A newborn screening method has been developed at the Kennedy Krieger Institute that can detect elevated VLCFA in bloodspots.
+In 2014, New York State expanded its newborn screening program to include X-ALD.
+Newborn screening allows prospective monitoring and early intervention.
+It is anticipated that other states and countries will follow.

 There is no general curative therapy for X-ALD.